mohammedX6/logging-system/README.md

 If you can't see detailed errors in Grafana:

-1. **Check that logs are being generated**:
-   - Access the `/errors/grafana-error-test` endpoint to generate a test error
-   - Check the `logs/error.log` file to confirm errors are being logged

-2. **Verify Promtail configuration**:
+1. **Verify Loki configuration**:
-   - Make sure the `promtail-config.yml` correctly maps to both `app.log` and `error.log`
+   - Make sure the `loki-config.yml` is properly configured
-   - Ensure volume mounts in `docker-compose.yml` are correct
+   - Check that logs are being received by Loki

+2. **Log Collection Flow**:
+   - Logs are sent directly from the Node.js application to Loki
+   - Loki stores and indexes the logs
+   - Grafana queries Loki to display logs

 3. **Refresh Grafana**:
    - Try adjusting the time range in Grafana to include when errors were generated